olebole/irafdoc/doc/proto.imextensions.rst

-  is run as a background job this parameter will not be set in the disk parameter file though it can be made available in a background script using this task by caching the parameter set; i.e. include the command <tt>"cache imextensions"</tt> at the beginning of the script.
+  is run as a background job this parameter will not be set in the disk parameter file though it can be made available in a background script using this task by caching the parameter set; i.e. include the command <span style="font-family: monospace;">"cache imextensions"</span> at the beginning of the script.
   </dd>
   </dl>
   <!-- EndSection:   'PARAMETERS' -->